 11 April – 12 August 2016

-Kray Chen (Singapore) is a visual artist.
+Kray Chen (b.
+1987, Singapore) is a visual artist.
 He completed his MA in Fine Arts at LASALLE College of the Arts, Singapore (2014) and has been active in his practice locally and internationally.
 Chen’s practice largely deals with lived experience and corporeality.
 Bringing to attention movements, gestures and behaviours of him and around him, Chen taps into their peculiar characteristic to discuss the value of progress in Singapore, reflecting on the psyche of a place caught between traditions and modernisation.
 Exhibitions include solo shows, It’s a Set Situation, Grey Projects, Singapore (2016), 1st Prize, The Institute of Contemporary Art Singapore (2013), Art Stage Singapore (2014).
 Group shows include Prudential Eye Awards Exhibition, Singapore (2014), The Pleasure of Improbable Placements, La Casa De Cultura Des Bernardes, Spain (2014), Paradis Sans Promesse, FRAC Des Pays De La Loire, France (2015).

 Kray Chen’s practice brings attention to the peculiar characteristics of forms, gestures and behaviours in society to discuss the value of progress.
 While in residence, Chen continues this line of research into the absurd, such as ‘Waiting’, reflecting on the psyche of a place that pits labour against gratification, fragments against the whole, traditions against modernization.